 Overall, though, we feel like there are better options on this list in terms of what you pay for what you get.
 The XG2401 will need to come down quite a bit in price in order to match the price-to-performace ratio of some of our top selections on this list.

 9. MSI Optix MAG24C 24″ Review

 While MSI isn’t well-established in the monitor market, they are a top brand in gaming desktops, laptops, motherboards, and graphics cards.
 So, it’s no surprise that they have a produced a quality 144Hz monitor in their Optix MAG24C.

 Unfortunately, though, the price that the Optix MAG24C currently comes in at gives it a worse price-to-performance ratio that some of the other options on this list.
 If you want a curved display, you can get the larger Dell D2719HGF for less.
 If you just want a 24-inch 144Hz FreeSync monitor, the AOC G2460PF is nearly ~$40 cheaper, or our top pick, the Sceptre E255B-1658A is ~$20 cheaper and comes with a faster refresh rate.

 So, again, like many of our Honorable Mention selections, the biggest deterrent to the MSI Optix MAG24C being ranked higher is the price it currently comes in at.

-There’s never been a better time than now to buy a 144Hz monitor.
-For less than $200, the nine options above will give you the opportunity to pick up a solid gaming monitor that will help you gain an edge over the competition.
+But, ultimately, there’s never been a better time than now to buy a 144Hz monitor.
+For ~$200-$300, the nine options above will give you the opportunity to pick up a solid gaming monitor that will help you gain an edge over the competition.